Image Citing Basics

-MLA and Chicago are common citation styles in the Art History field.
+MLA and Chicago Manual of Style (CMS) are common citation styles in the Art History field.
 However, your professor may have a different preference for what information they expect in citations, so refer to their syllabus for details.

 This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License

-Written by, or adapted from, Vanderbilt University Libraries (current as of April 2018).
+Written by, or adapted from, the references listed on the Additional Resources Page (current as of November 2019).